DarioIlic/AWS-EC2-creation-using-Terraform/README.md

-# AWS EC2 creation using Terraform
+# AWS EC2 creation using Terraform and install WordPress
- Create AWS EC2 instance using Terraform
+ Create AWS EC2 instance using Terraform and install WordPress

 Requirements:
  - AWS account (free tier, you only need to have enough for verification that will be returned ~$1)